 Foxglove blooms start to open at the bottom of the stalks and gradually move upward providing you with weeks of fantastic colour.

 The large, showy plants make a striking addition to any garden.
-Digitalis look best grouped toward the back of a bed, where their tall florets will brighten any spot.
-Plant Dalmatian Foxgloves into well drained soil and keep them moist in active growth.
+Digitalis look best grouped toward the middle or back of a bed, where their tall florets will shine.
+Plant into well drained soil and keep them moist in active growth.

 Foxgloves grow best in cool climates and thrive in frosty locations.